SeanTOSCD/simple-course-creator/readme.txt

 = Can a post be assigned to more than one course? =

-No. A post can only be assign to one course that way it can display the rest of the course's posts within the content of said post.
+No. A post should only be assigned to one course.
+This is because the purpose of the plugin is to display the other posts that are in the same course as the post being viewed.
+In order to do that, the other posts must be pulled from a single source (the one course you have chosen).
+Technically, multiple courses can be added to a posts.
+However, only course will display on your post, and you will not have control of which course that is.

 = Can I edit the course HTML output? =